Good to Great Mobility: You Will Need to Outsource Some of itTopics: Mobile Strategy

 - Deployment Services: The initial deployment of a new mobile solution is likely to be at a scale that a general IT department will fail to do well both because it happens so infrequently and because of the factors associated with the length of vendors on this list.
 The deployment can include procurement, storage, kitting, configuration, testing, logistics, and Day 1 support.
 Every one of those steps has its own set of tooling or understanding that make them poor candidates for a stable and efficient IT shop.
 If nothing else, outsource this piece.

-- EMM/MDM/UEM software platform(s): Like the hardware OEMs, the number and range of providers supporting enterprise mobility management of mobile hardware has consolidated around a few primary vendors and a long tail of specialty packages.
+- EMM/MDM/UEM software platform(s): Like the hardware OEMs, the number and range of providers supporting enterprise management of mobile hardware has consolidated around a few primary vendors and a long tail of specialty packages.

 - Physical protection and accessories: Aside from specialized rugged devices, a mobile device, out of the box, is not ready for work.
 Cases, handles, and data entry accessories are important parts of making the devices more likely to survive the month and make usage more useful.
 At the very least, you will need a case.